entropyxyz/api_key_tdx/SPEC.md

 - `DELETE /secret?id`: deletes the secret with secret_id `id`.
 - `GET /make-request?id=&remote-url=&verb=&payload=`: instructs the AKS to make a remote API call to `remote-url` using the http verb `verb` and the secret matching the `id` to send the payload in `payload`.

+*NOTE*: `secret_id`s should be unique and **random**, given that knowledge of a `secret_id` allows anyone to make remote API calls on behalf of the user.

 _TODO: Use correct endpoints, from the spec doc._

 _TODO: Describe the ACL format and how it works in detail._

 _TODO: Can users provide any `remote-url` like this or is it limited to a set of whitelisted URLs?
 Stored where?
 In the ACL?
 Or separate?_

 ~~All calls to the AKS from the outside are signed and contain counter measures to replay attacks (likely a block number and/or a random nonce).
 The API responses are encrypted to the end user's public key before they are send back outside the AKS.~~

 _TODO: None of the above is correct I believe?_

-All calls to the AKS contain counter measures to replay attacks.
+All calls to the AKS contain counter measures to replay attacks, to stop a snooping cloud operator from recording traffic and replaying it at will. *TODO: spec counter measures in detail.*

 _TODO: Spec the replay attack counter measures in detail.
 Given this all happens outside the chain, using the block number is pointless._

-**NOTE:** This document does not discuss the fact that end users still must do local key management and keep track of their `secret_id`s.
+**NOTE:** Users must do local key management and keep track of their `secret_id`s.
 A stolen `secret_id` can be used by anyone to execute remote API calls, so it's essentially equivalent to stealing the API key in the first place.
 That is an important matter worthy of its own separate discussion.

 ## What do AKS nodes store?